-The purpose of hydraulic engineering is to design a structure with the proper capacity to divert or remove water from the roadway and pass collected water under the roadway.
-The design of a hydraulic structure requires knowing how much water is associated with the design storm (hydrology) and calculating the velocity, depth, and type of flow that must be accounted for in the design (hydraulics).
-A properly designed structure will take into consideration the constructability based on local site constraints, while sizing in accordance with Vermont state hydraulic and environmental standards.
+The chief purpose of hydraulic engineering is to design a structure with the proper capacity to pass collected water under the roadway.
+The design of a hydraulic structure requires knowing how much water will pass through the crossing at a design storm of interest (hydrology) and using that information to calculate the velocity, depth, and type of flow that must be accounted for in the design (hydraulics).
+A properly designed structure will consider constructability based on local site constraints and be sized in accordance with State of Vermont hydraulic and environmental standards.

-Figure 1: Waitsfield, VT Covered Bridge during Hurricane Irene of August 2011.
-Debris carried downstream by the floodwaters of the Mad River caused visible damage to the structure, necessitating replacement of several of the side panels.
-As there is not sufficient freeboard at this magnitude event, the hydraulic capacity of the stream is limited by the opening beneath this structure.
-Water hit the low chord of the bridge and backed up, perpetuating water surface elevations upstream, resulting in flooding of nearby buildings and vehicles in adjacent parking lots.
+Figure 1: Waitsfield, VT Covered Bridge after (left) and during (right) Tropical Storm Irene in August 2011.
+Debris carried downstream by the floodwaters of the Mad River caused visible damage to the structure, requiring the replacement of several side panels.
+As there is not sufficient freeboard at this magnitude event, the hydraulic capacity of the stream was limited by the opening beneath this structure.
 Understanding the impact of bridges on floodwaters is an essential component of hydraulic design.

 - 1% - Freeways

 - 2% - Principal and minor arterials, major and minor collectors, railroad crossings